 Place a small treat or toy under one of several overturned plastic cups and let your dog sniff out which one hides the treasure.
 As they get better at it, you can increase the difficulty by showing your pup where you’re hiding the treat and then swapping or moving the cups around.

-- Introduce interactive food toys.
-Investing in an item like the Snuffle Mat by RUNDA is an easy way to enrich mealtime, strengthen scent-training skills, and appeal to your dog’s inner hunter.
+Investing in an item like an interactive food puzzle or mat is an easy way to enrich mealtime, strengthen scent-training skills, and appeal to your dog’s inner hunter.

 Scent Training for Dogs: Tips for Success